 10. BuzzFeed and Best Friends Animal Society

-This partnership gave BuzzFeed heartwarming, shareable content that aligned with their values, while Best Friends gained exposure to BuzzFeed’s massive 200-million reader audience.
-The result?
-More adoptions, more awareness, and more people hitting that “share” button.
-Sometimes the best partnerships are the ones that make you go “awww!”
+BuzzFeed got heartwarming, shareable content that aligned with their values.
+Best Friends gained exposure to BuzzFeed’s 200-million reader audience.
+The result: more adoptions and more awareness.

 BuzzFeed and Best Friends Animal Society video featuring Emma Watson playing with cute kittens.